 Shivers, furfriends!
-Winter in our new town is a wet and chilly season of short grey days, and spring can be rather soggy and squishy, too.
-We’ll be sharing the details of our new DIY dog coats, but first, there are a few important points of preparation, whether you are shopping or DIYing a dog coat.
-Here’s how to measure a dog for a jacket or coat (ready-made or DIY), customise the fit of a pattern, or create your own DIY dog coat pattern fitted to your pet.
+It’s time for a wardrobe upgrade!
+Winter in our new town is a wet and chilly season of short grey days.
+Spring can be rather soggy and squishy, too.
+We’ll be sharing the details of our new DIY dog coats, but first there are a few important points of preparation.
+Measuring is whether you are shopping or planning to make a DIY dog coat.
+Here’s how to measure a dog for a coat or jacket (ready-made or DIY), plus ideas to help customise the fit of a pattern or create your own DIY dog coat pattern fitted perfectly to your pet.

 Making Our Own DIY Custom Fitted Dog Coats

-With our wet cold winter weather and Oli’s advancing age, some new outdoor dog gear was on our needs list.
-I wanted our jackets to be comfortable, durable, washable, and sized so that they could be worn by either dog.
-The boys are similar, but Oli has a larger frame and is both longer and wider.
-They also needed to be compatible with our leashes and collars.
+With our cold wet weather and Oli’s advancing age, new outdoor dog gear was on our needs list.
+Dog jackets should be comfortable, durable, and washable.
+But I also wanted versatile coats that could be worn by either dog.
+Our boys are similar, but Oli has a larger frame and is both longer and wider than Humphrey.
+Their coats also needed to be compatible with our leashes and collars for practical use.

-The body of the coats would be fairly simple, but the added features I wanted made things trickier.
-I decided to create a warm weather-resistant dog jacket with sport fleece and polar fleece and then replicate the design using the more expensive and less sewing-friendly softshell to make a waterproof dog jacket.
-First, I needed to measure our dogs and create a pattern that was adjustable enough to suit both boys.
+The main body of the dog coats would be fairly simple, but the added features I wanted made things trickier.
+I decided to make a warm weather-resistant dog coat with fleece, then replicate the design using the more expensive and less sewing-friendly softshell to make a waterproof dog raincoat.
+Humphrey is modelling the finished softshell raincoat version below, dapper dry doggo!
+First though, I needed to measure our dogs and create a pattern that was adjustable enough to suit both boys.